Jackbrocp/EntAugment/README.md

 # [ECCV 2024] EntAugment: Entropy-Driven Adaptive Data Augmentation Framework for Image Classification

 ## Introduction
 This is the implementation of EntAugment and EntLoss, as used in the paper.
+In this paper, we propose a tuning-free and adaptive DA framework, which dynamically assesses and adjusts the augmentation magnitudes for each sample during training.

-You can directly start off using our implementations on CIFAR-10 and CIFAR-100.
+You can directly start off using our implementations.

 ## Getting Started
+- Codes support Python3

 - Clone this directory and `cd`  into it.

 `git clone https://github.com/Jackbrocp/EntAugment`